Destabilizing

 ||: "1 2 3 1 2 3 1 2" | "1 2 3 1 2 3 1 2":||

 Why is this rhythm so common in dance music?
-I think it's because it has a perfect balance of stability, destabilization, and propulsion.
+I think it's because it has a perfect balance of stability, destabilization, and propulsion to inspire movement.
 Let's take a tour through one cycle of this rhythm, with a little analysis:

 STABILITY: The first note is fully stable and grounded.
-It is the "big" beat and has the least potential energy.
+It is the big “home” beat of each cycle.

 DESTABILIZATION: The second note is an upbeat, it's syncopated, unstable, and has the most potential energy, which is released and drops us from the furthest height on our way back to landing on the stable downbeat of the next cycle.
 The syncopated second note causes an undulation in the body, around the beat.
 I feel like it has an "up-ness" and movement "bounces off" this note.